mkristian/rails-resty-gwt/README.md

 ## new rails application ##

-with this you can create a new rails application like this (rails-3.1 needs more some more work to get it working with jruby). to setup resty you need to choose a java package name where to locate the GWT code (_com.example_)
+with this you can create a new rails application like this (rails-3.1 is pending but might already work). to setup resty you need to choose a direcotry and a java package name where to locate the GWT code (_com.example_)

 `gwt new my_app com.example`